Codivores/blog-tech/ckr55vr8n03lasls18z2n92ug.md

 You can refer to the [official documentation](https://inertiajs.com/client-side-setup) for more details.

-For easy start, we will just create and mount a basic Vue / Inertia app:
+For a smooth start, we will just create and mount a basic Vue / Inertia app:

 ```
 import { createApp, h } from "vue"